 If you’re injured on the job, there is a Florida statute that means you should have your medical costs covered.
 In many cases, though, a workers’ comp attorney is needed to ensure the process is appropriately monitored and you receive coverage owed to you.

 All too often, the situation is more complicated than it might first seem.
 Let’s say, for example, that you drive a delivery truck for a living and, one day, as you’re driving down the road, a semi-truck smashes into you.
 You should be entitled to workers’ compensation, but you may also have a personal injury case.

 So, a workers’ comp case isn’t always as simple as the injured party receiving free medical care.
 This form of law is complex, but the workers’ compensation lawyers at Harrell & Harrell, P.A., are here to help you get the compensation you deserve.

 As one more example of a workplace situation that can quickly become quite complicated: What if the workers’ compensation situation involves a subcontractor on a job?
 In this case, who is responsible for health care costs?
 Workers’ comp law can intersect with multiple other types of law, which can make it much harder to understand.
-Fortunately, we deal with these situations all the time—and can help you with yours.
+Fortunately, as personal injury attorneys, we deal with these situations all the time—and can help you with yours.